 These factors may include the Breeder’s location, color and sex of the Pom, and age of the Pomeranian.

-Age Has an Effect on Pomeranian Prices.
-Pomeranian puppies cost is usually a little more expensive than an older puppy or an adult Pomeranian.
+Age has an effect on Pomeranian Prices.
+How much are baby Pomeranians you ask?
+Pomeranian puppies price range is usually a little more expensive than an older puppy or an adult Pomeranian.
 So if you are not focused on a 8 week old puppy consider an older Pomeranian.

 Breeder’s may have slightly older show prospect pups, who failed to develop correctly for the show ring, but are perfect as family pets available at a discounted price.